 This famed circuit in the Monterey bay, is made up of sweeping California Coastline, Pine Forests and more than a golf course of two.
 The pinnacle of the golf course collection is Pebble Beach, and although Red’s knee injury has thwarted his golf game – he still has enough game to swing a putter.

-So our first stop on the drive was to the Putting Green at Pebble beach, followed by a walk by the 18th hole – with it’s famed Monterey Cypress Pine.
+So our first stop on the drive was to the Putting Green at Pebble beach, followed by a walk by the 18th hole – with it’s iconic Monterey Cypress Pine.

 Putting Green at Pebble Beach